pknipp/logistic-map/README.md

 To do:
+put info on portfolio
-slash route: include r-values of boundaries?
+slash route: include r-values of boundaries or r-dep trajectories of cycles?
 json: anything else needed?
 svg:
 1) summary of inputs: r, n (= nMax - nMin), yInitial